 Man arrested on murder charges related to fatal shooting outside of Uncle Moe's Food Mart

-BATON ROUGE - A man was arrested Thursday and booked on murder charges related to a fatal shooting that happened outside of Uncle Moe's Food Mart in August.
+BATON ROUGE - A man was arrested Thursday and booked on murder charges related to a fatal shooting that happened outside of Uncle Moe's Food Mart on Plank Road in August.

 The Baton Rouge Police Department said 22-year-old Martrelle Hamilton was fighting in the parking lot with 23-year-old Sakyron Taylor on Aug.
 29 around 5:30 p.m.
 Officers said Hamilton was heading to his vehicle to leave when Taylor grabbed a gun and shot him multiple times.
 He died in the parking lot.